Etosha National Park (East)

-This area experiences much higher rainfall than the other areas of Etosha but, as far as I know, following excellent downpours in 2010 and 2011, very little rain had fallen until recently.
-Like those at Okaukuejo and Halali, the rest camp waterhole at Namutoni is floodlit at night.
-The covered viewing area is shown on the right.
+The eastern side of Etosha experiences much higher rainfall than the other areas of the Park but, as far as I know, following excellent downpours in 2010 and 2011, very little rain had fallen until recently.
+Like those at Okaukuejo and Halali, the rest camp waterhole here at Namutoni is floodlit at night.
+The covered viewing area is pictured above.

 If you`re staying here overnight, the best way to find them is to scan the area of short grass between the fence and the waterhole by torchlight.
 I never saw any snakes within the camp during several brief visits, but this unidentified species was basking on a roadside termite mound close to the rest camp.
 The Mongoose was keeping watch from another termite mound just along the road, obviously unaware that a potential meal was nearby.
 There are eight different types of mongoose in Africa, several of which are resident in Namibia so I`m not exactly sure as to what species this one belongs.